MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-export-assessmnt-inventory-software-by-machine.md

 ## Properties

->[!Notes]
+>[!Note]
+>
+>- Each record is approximately 0.5KB of data.
+You should take this into account when choosing the correct pageSize parameter for you.
+>
->Property id values  in this table are listed alphabetically.
-The Property Id values will not necessarily be returned alphabetically in the output results.
+>- The properties defined in the following table are listed alphanumerically, by property ID.
+When running this API, the resulting output will not necessarily be returned in the same order listed in these tables.
+>
->Some additional columns might be returned in the response.
+>- Some additional columns might be returned in the response.
 These columns are temporary and might be removed, please use only the documented columns.
->Each record is approximately 0.5KB of data.
-You should take this into account when choosing the correct pageSize parameter for you.

 Property (id) | Data type | Description | Example of a returned value :---|:---|:---|:---